 Don’t you want to be able to connect with someone along the same generational lines?
 I believe asking the important questions on your first date is key to find that specific compatibility.

 Gay men are known to be physically fit.
-I can remember a plethora of times where a potential matchmaking client would say he wants someone physically fit when he wasn’t fit himself.
+I can remember a plethora of times where a potential matchmaking client would say he wants a man to be physically fit — even though he wasn’t fit himself.

 Not all gay men over 50 are fat slobs.
 In fact, there have been many times where an older gay men made me feel the size of a manatee next to his statuesque physique.
 My advice is if appearance is really important to you, ask what that person does to stay active.
+What hobbies or sports do they engage in?
 And, if that doesn’t fit into your lifestyle, you are batting a disappointing zero.
 Don’t be a fool to yourself.

 As busy human beings, we want our potential partner to come with us on the ride of life.
 But a lot of successful gay men realize that they want someone to conform to their journey.

 Lack of compromise in a relationship is detrimental to successful dating.
 Think of the last time you agreed to someone else’s way of doing something.
 Accommodating your partner’s point of view is what a relationship means; it’s a give and take that shows that you value your partner’s opinion.
 My advice is that it’s OK to want to march to the beat of your own drum, but also allow someone to drum the lead every now and then for balance.

 If you are not in the habit of compromising, you will feel uncomfortable at first.
 But the more you practice, the stronger your communication skills will become.
 At some point in time, it will get easier, and the beat you create together will seem natural and ideally even.
 A lot of gay men think they’re too independent to make this work.
 They figure if someone happens to arrive conveniently on their doorstep, then that’s OK.
 If it happens, it happens.